 Cash: Cash is composed of available cash balances.
 Feeding America maintains its cash in bank deposit accounts, which may exceed federally insured limits.
 Feeding America has not experienced any losses in such accounts and management believes that Feeding America is not exposed to any significant credit risk on cash.
-The cash balance at June 30, 2023, includes \$24,346 of the two board designated funds for sustained response to hunger relief (2022-\$80,082).
+The cash balance at June 30, 2024, includes \$48,802 of the two board designated funds for sustained response to hunger relief (2023-\$24,346).

-Investments and related income, gains and losses: Investments in equity and debt securities are reported at fair value.
-All investment related income, expense, gains and losses are included in the statement of activities.
+Investments and related investment income and return: Investments in equity and debt securities are reported at fair value.
+All investment related income, expense, gains and losses are included in the statements of activities.
 Fair values are primarily determined based on quoted market prices or other market inputs.
 Interest and dividends on short-term investments are included in operating revenue and reported as investment income.
 Interest and dividends on long-term investments are included in nonoperating activities.
 All other investment returns, including realized and unrealized gains and losses on short-term and long-term investments, are also reported as nonoperating activities.